 He was making spoons.
 In hindsight his work was so cheap I should have brought a brass plaque or a copper coffee pot.
 But we just saw him stamp out and polish his spoons.

-He shows explorason the mould he cuts them out with.
+He shows explorason the mold he cuts them out with.
 Poor ol’ guy.
 We buy two – for all of forty cents.
 But I am not into buying what we do not need.

 We then drive to the outskirts of Sarajevo.
-I don’t wan tot go this way but the GPS takes us past the market area.
+I don’t want to go this way but the GPS takes us past the market area.
 The poor have all their wares spread out next to the road.
-It seems a rough area.
+It seems like a rough area.
 People come to the car and beg.
 Doors are locked.

 We drive on.
 We find a surprise motorway with a toll.
 The GPS has no idea this is in existence.
 The maps were updated three days ago.
 TomTom – you are so out of date!

-It is not ten kilometres out of town.
+It is not ten kilometers out of town.
 It is probably forty or fifty at least.